 Humanities Research Software Engineering

-Collaboratively developing research software grounded in humanities methods and theoretical approaches
+Collaboratively developing research software grounded in humanities theories and methods

 On this page

-At CDH, we are bridging the tradition of the "DH Developer" with the emerging field of Research Software Engineering, which applies rigorous and systematic software engineering methodologies and approaches to research.
-Embedded in the humanities context, we engage with research and think critically about software engineering, helping to shape research projects and generate a variety of scholarly outputs, including code, datasets, interfaces, and articles.
+At CDH, we bridge the tradition of the "DH Developer" with the emerging field of Research Software Engineering, which applies rigorous and systematic software engineering methodologies to research.
+Embedded in the humanities, we collaborate with faculty to develop digital humanities research projects and generate a variety of scholarly outputs, including software packages, datasets, interfaces, and peer-reviewed articles.

-We partner with Princeton faculty and staff through CDH's collaborative research grants.
 Our research projects are true partnerships, requiring both technical and humanistic expertise.
-Through integrated project design and management support, we focus on working with humanities scholars to translate and frame research questions into actionable plans that take into account the particularities and complexities of humanities research and data.
+Through integrated project design and management support, we work with humanities scholars to translate research questions into actionable plans that take into account the particularities and complexities of humanities research and data.

 RSE Team